lee0c/lee0c.github.io/_posts/2025/2025-05-14-azure-locations.md

 }
 ```

 That last one-liner just returns our results.
-Note that we don't just `echo ${resources[@]}` - this results in a space-delimited string and it'll be helpful later to have a newline-delimited string.
+Note that we don't just `echo "${resources[@]}"` - this results in a space-delimited string and it'll be helpful later to have a newline-delimited string.

 ## finding locations